 \section{Abstract}

-In this paper, we refine the framework of Arveson's version of the Gauss-Bonnet-Chern formula by proving that a submodule in the Drury-Arveson module being locally algebraic is equivalent to Arveson's version of the Gauss-Bonnet-Chern formula holding true for the associated quotient module.
-Moreover, we establish the asymptotic Arveson's curvature invariant and the asymptotic Euler characteristic for contractive Hilbert modules over polynomial rings in infinitely many variables, and obtain the infinitely-many-variables analogue of Arveson's version of Gauss-Bonnet-Chern formula.
+In this paper, we complete the framework of Arveson's version of the Gauss-Bonnet-Chern formula by proving that Arveson's version of the Gauss-Bonnet-Chern formula holding true for the quotient module in the Drury-Arveson module is equivalent to the associated submodule being locally algebraic.
+Moreover, we establish the asymptotic Arveson's curvature invariant and the asymptotic Euler characteristic for contractive Hilbert modules over the polynomial ring in infinitely many variables, and obtain the infinitely-many-variables analogue of Arveson's version of Gauss-Bonnet-Chern formula.
 Finally, we solve the finite defect problem for submodules of the Drury-Arveson module $H^2$ in infinitely many variables by proving that $H^2$ has no nontrivial submodules of finite rank.